- This post contains affiliate links. Read more here.

 More Tools for Relieving Cat Anxiety

 What if a wrap doesn’t work?
 Some felines, especially those who’d resist wearing any other clothing or harnesses, just don’t take to the cat ThunderShirt.
-However, there are a few other options to try and relieve cat anxiety.
+If that’s your kitty, there are other options to try to relieve cat anxiety.

 - Pheromone-based therapy: Many cat owners swear by pheromone sprays like Feliway to reduce anxiety and stress.
 It’s available as a refillable diffuser and as a spray or wipes.
 The people who make the ThunderShirt make a similar product, ThunderEase for Cats.